 Possibly hailing from North Africa, Muscat of Alexandrias was planted in Greece in the early 20th century.
-Its predilection for warmth helped it in adapting perfectly to the country, subsequently yielding sublimely sweet wines.
-Still, in recent years, a large percentage of its production has increasingly gone towards producing dry, aromatic white wines and a few sparkling ones.
+It’s predilection for warmth helped it in adapting perfectly to the country, subsequently yielding sublimely sweet wines.
+The largest percentage of its production is gone towards producing dry, aromatic white wines and a few sparkling ones.
 Be that as it may, in each and every manifestation, Muscat of Alexandrias promises utter enchantment.

 Its extensive planting in Northern Greece aside, it is admittedly the volcanic soil of Lemnos which unfolds the variety’s attributes to their utmost.
 In Lemnos, Muscat of Alexandria yields the sweet PDO Muscat of Lemnos (ΠΟΠ Μοσχάτος Λήμνου) wines and the dry PDO Limnos ( ΠΟΠ Λήμνος) wines.
 Either type expresses the classic traits of the variety: the subtle aroma with overtones of apricot, grapes, roses and mint; the rather rich body; and the roundness of mouth.